katrinatran/katrinatran/README.md

 > - languages: Java, Python, C++, SQL
 > - markup: HTML, CSS, Markdown
 > - softwares/platforms: MySQL, AWS, Eclipse, PyCharm, Visual Studio Code, Oracle VM VirtualBox, Jupyter Notebook
-> - areas that I have worked with a little bit: Prolog, Racket, NoSQL, Cassandra, Javascript, Ruby
+> - areas that I have worked with a little bit: Prolog, Racket, NoSQL, Cassandra, Javascript, Ruby, PHP

 ``( •̀ ω •́ )✧`` Some of my interests and hobbies:
 > - ``📖`` I love to read.
 I reached my goodreads goal early this year (2022) so I increased it but I hit it again.
 I'm currently at 56 books this year!